securely stash a credential

 Specify the user name.

-condor_store_cred will exit with a status value of 0 (zero) upon success, and it will exit with the value 1 (one) upon failure.
+condor_store_cred will exit with a status value of 0 (zero) upon success.
+If the query-oauth action finds a credential but the scopes or audience don’t match, condor_store_cred will exit with a status value 2 (two).
+Otherwise, it will exit with the value 1 (one) upon failure.